JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 **MEDIEVAL PROSTHETICS:**

-This mod adds four levels of prosthetics of increasing complexity and effectiveness - crude, artificial, mechanical, and Paresian.
+This mod adds four levels of prosthetics of increasing complexity and effectiveness - Crude, Artificial, Mechanical, and Paresian.

 Prosthetics recipes are stuffable where possible so you can choose which materials to use (Metallic, Woody, etc).